Rocky road is no-bake cake that’s served in many Irish cafés and restaurants. It’s a favorite in the United Kingdom also.

 He sings and rattles along the rocky road to Dublin wearing a brand new pair of brogues.

-But Dublin is not too kind to him, and he leaves for Liverpool where he gets into a shillelagh brawl with the locals, and finally is rescued by fellow Galway men who clear his way back to the rocky road to Dublin.
+But Dublin is not too kind to him, and he leaves for Liverpool where he gets into a shillelagh scuffle with the locals, and finally is rescued by fellow Galway men who clear his way back to the rocky road to Dublin.

 Here’s the chorus of this old song: